 It costs $150 to $250 to repair your air conditioner’s blower, but prices are higher if a replacement is needed.

 It costs $200 to $700 to recharge your AC unit and replace the freon after a leak or other issue.

 Depending on how extensive a change out you need, the unit size, and if ductwork is required, you pay between $500 and $15,000.

 Your air conditioner may have a part malfunction, or your unit may be low on freon.
 There could also be an issue with the air conditioner’s compressor or airflow switch.
 It could be a simple fix, such as a dirty air filter or clogged drain.

 Turn off the power switch located on the thermostat.
 You can trip the breaker that operates the AC unit to reset it.
 Wait a full minute until you turn the breaker back on.
 Turn the thermostat power switch back on.

-On average, you’ll spend $200 to $400 to fix an air conditioning unit in your home.
-Minor issues will not be costly, such as clogged air filters, blown fuses, and coolant changes.
+Fixing an air conditioning unit in your home costs $200 to $600.
+Minor issues, such as clogged air filters, blown fuses, and coolant changes, are not costly.
 However, costly repairs may occur if you need a technician to fix issues with the compressor or coils.
-These may come with costs upwards of $500 for repairs.
+These may come with costs of above $2,000.

 If your air conditioner has accumulated ice on the unit, then there is a problem.
 You will need to turn the unit off and let the ice melt away.
 While the ice is melting, you will need to call an HVAC company to come to diagnose the problem and fix the unit, so it no longer freezes up.

-A coil replacement averages $200 to $1,100.
-The project cost depends on the type of coil you need for your air conditioner.
-Air conditioners use both condenser and evaporator coils, which both require replacement if they stop operating.
+A coil replacement averages $600 to $3,000.
+The project cost depends on the coil you need for your air conditioner.
+Air conditioners use condenser and evaporator coils, which require replacement if they stop operating.